Bullying in the workplace by your boss: Examples and what to do about it

 However, that doesn't mean that the hope for help is in vain.
 Because there are various points of contact that you can contact if you notice that you or other members of your team have been the victim of bossing.
 First, you should document the incidents and record in writing when and where the bossing took place, what exactly was said or done, and who was involved.

 You should then seek support, for example from the works council.
-Since the council represents the interests of employees, it can help solve bossing problems.
-As a member of a trade union, you can also contact your union representatives for advice.
-Should all these efforts be unsuccessful, it is worthwhile to contact external advice centers such as law firms, local bullying contact points or psychological support services.
+Since he represents the interests of employees, he can help solve bossing problems.
+As a member of a trade union, you can also contact their union representatives for advice.
+Should all these efforts be unsuccessful, it is worthwhile to contact external advice centers such as law firms, local bullying contact points or psychosocial support services.

 Conclusion

-Bullying in the workplace by your boss has serious effects on those affected and influences not only your performance, but the entire working environment.
+Bossing in the workplace has serious effects on those affected and influences not only their performance, but the entire working environment.
 It is therefore all the more important that employers and employees are aware of the signs of bossing and take active measures to combat this type of bullying.
 This is the only way to promote a positive work environment in which all team members are respected and valued.